 LS: How is Ferdi?

 ST: He is well, and safe, but in terms of his mental health, I worry.
-Neil and him have had to undergo so many things for a crime they didn’t commit, a crime they would both never in their lives commit!
+He and Neil have had to undergo so many things for a crime they didn’t commit, a crime they would both never in their lives commit!
 Their job is to work with children, and they would never harm them.
 And yet they find themselves in jail.
-They have experienced attacks on their humanity, and undergone examination after examination.
+They have experienced attacks on their humanity and undergone examination after examination.
 And I see in my husband the effects of this trauma.
-He has asked me, ‘What will you do about the children if [I am convicted]?’ and the question is too frightening to think about.
+He has asked me, ‘What will you do about the children if [I am convicted]?’ and the question is too frightening to think about.’

 ‘When he was detained at the Police Station, he remained strong.
 Perhaps because he thought, “This nightmare will end, there is no evidence, and after four months (the maximum amount of time in Indonesia that the police can detain someone before having to either free or indict them) we will be released.”
 But once they were indicted and moved to Cipinang, I saw in both Neil and Ferdi a growing frustration and fear.’